A guest post by Julie Johnson

 But the holidays don’t have to be a series of endless meltdowns.
 Here are some things to try to make the season a little lighter.

 SPECIAL TIME BEFORE COMPANY

-Before friends or relatives come over for dinner, or before you go to the next holiday party, make sure you do some Special Time with your little one.
+Before seeing anyone from outside the family, make sure you do some Special Time with your little one.
 With young children, it can take just a few minutes to reconnect after a busy morning or afternoon.

 Set aside ten to thirty minutes to play whatever they want to play.
 Set a timer and play with abandon.
 Put your phone aside, follow their rules, snuggle up close if they want to watch a video, notice where the laughter peaks through and be silly when you can.

 During Special Time you’ll boost your child’s confidence and sense of connection and save yourself from an uncooperative kiddo as the day goes on.

 When kids are playing in the other room, things can easily go south.
 One of the best ways to end a conflict among siblings, cousins, or friends, is to let them team up against you.

 Hide and Seek is an all-time favorite and a great one for older kids to play with younger ones.
 One mom with young children recently told me: